 Programmable Biomaterials Laboratory

-Exploiting the multitude of dynamic non-covalent interactions presented by DNA, we want to create materials that self-organize into functional architectures, dictated by a dynamic interplay with cellular interactions.
+Exploiting the multitude of structural properties presented by DNA, we create macromolecules that organize into functional materials to unravel the selective multivalent interplay with cellular interactions.

 - DNA nanotechnology